RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2022-08-19-tracker-domain-enum-FF-N-NP-pt2.md

 >
 > "In short, MarTech is Marketing."

-Martech has had some interesting visualizations on different players in the digital marketing space in the past, which they call the "Martech Marketing Landscape".
+Martech has had some interesting visualizations on different "players" in the digital marketing space in the past, which they call the "Martech Marketing Landscape".
 They release one of these every year and I have been [collecting](https://github.com/RooneyMcNibNug/pihole-stuff/tree/master/martech_landscape_imgs) them in order to scope out new domains to enumerate in a search for new entries to add to my `SNAFU` blocklist.

 ![image](https://user-images.githubusercontent.com/17930955/178816597-332b6e91-7590-48dc-bc35-b7bfe171bc19.png)
 That's quite a creepshow!
 Perhaps it would be worth the effort to go forth and cast the net out to reel in new invasive URLs?